20 Greatest Computer Programmers Of All Time

 18. Donald Ervin Knuth

 Who is he: Donald Knuth is a mathematician, computer scientist, and author of The Art of Computer Programming.
-He has been called the father of the analysis of algorithms.
+He is widely regarded as the father of algorithm analysis.

 Achievements: Turing Award, Grace Murray Hopper Award, National Medal of Science, Faraday Medal, Kyoto Prize, and John von Neumann Medal.